Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

     1. Create a geoprocessing job with `GeoprocessingTask.createJob(GeoprocessingParameters)`.
     2. Start the job with `GeoprocessingJob.start()`.
 9. Add generated elevation profile as a `FeatureLayer` to the scene.
-    1. Get url from local geoprocessing service using `LocalGeoprocessingService.getUrl()`.
+    1. Get the url from the local geoprocessing service using `LocalGeoprocessingService.getUrl()`.
-    2. Get server job id of geoprocessing job using `GeoprocessingJob.getServerJobId()`.
+    2. Get the server job id of the geoprocessing job using `GeoprocessingJob.getServerJobId()`.
-    3. Replace `GPServer` from url with `MapServer/jobs/jobId`, to get generate elevation profile data.
+    3. Replace `GPServer` from the url with `MapServer/jobs/jobId`, to get generate elevation profile data.
     4. Create a `ServiceGeodatabase` from the derived url and create a `FeatureLayer` from the first `FeatureTable`.
     5. Set the surface placement mode and add a renderer to the feature layer, then add the new layer to the scene's list of operational layers.